benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- So like I mentioned
 - I already included links to lots of resources throughout the slides
-  - But I've got some additional ones here for you
+  - But like I mentioned, I've got some additional ones here for you
 - Not to be self-seeking
   - But I have are a number of blog posts that go into more detail